ASTRO-POLIS/polis/README.md

 ## How To Contribute

 We are currently building a list of all known (to us) observing sites, and we will be making it publicly available soon.
-This information is inherantly limited by the fact that almost none of it is first-hand—it's merely scraped from the internet.
+This information is inherently limited by the fact that almost none of it is first-hand—it's merely scraped from the internet.
 The best people to keep this information correct and up-to-date are, of course, the people who run the observatories themselves. **Please contact us** if you are interested in maintaining this information, either for your own institution/observatory or for one you are familiar with.
 We will be happy to provide beta versions of tools to perform this task easily.
 When stable, these tools will also be made public domain.

 We are currently working on a macOS app to manage a POLIS Service Provider site.
 The app is in a very early stage (we still do most of the editing with a text editor), but if you are interested in managing a PSP site and use a current version of macOS, drop us an email at polis-support@tuparev.com.
 - If you are an amateur astronomer, we'd be delighted to talk to you!
 One of our goals is to create a standard that is open and useful to everyone.
 Drop us an email at polis@tuparev.com with any comments, questions, or suggestions.